Title: | Microdot (Reproduction) |

 Location: | New York, New York, United States |

 A reproduction of a Soviet microdot discovered in a hollow nickel.
 The original nickel consisted of two nickels cut in half.
 The original also contained a tiny hole drilled into the "R" in the word "Trust."
-The coin could be opened by inserting the point of a needle into the hole, which is not present in this reproduction (and, yes, it was difficult to open without it).
+The coin could be opened by inserting the point of a needle into the hole.

 In 1953 a newspaper boy dropped a nickel received in change.
 When it hit the sidewalk, it split into two halves, revealing a hollow that contained a tiny photograph.
 He showed it to a friend, who showed it to her father, a policeman.
 The policeman showed it to a detective who passed it on to the FBI.
 The photograph held columns of five digit numbers.
 The FBI was unable to decode it until a Soviet defector decoded it for them.
 The message, including a couple of unexpectedly human assurances, read as follows:

 As an outcome of the incident, the FBI was led eventually to another Soviet spy, Rudolf Invanovich Abel, who was convicted and sent to prison.
-In 1962, he was exchanged for the American U-2 pilot, Francis Gary Powers, who was in prison in the Soviet Union.
+In 1962, he was exchanged for the American U-2 pilot, Francis Gary Powers, who was in prison in the Soviet Union (FBI 2024).